 In the previous post in this series, we talked about the studies (specifically, the randomized trials) showing the deleterious effects of consuming vegetable oil.
 The obvious next question is: why is vegetable oil unhealthy?
 Why does its consumption result in higher rates of heart attack, cancer, and disease?
 And why do mammals get fatter and more depressed when consuming vegetable oil compared to more traditional fats?

-We can explore why vegetable oils are unhealthy from several angles:
+We can explore why vegetable oils (seed oils) are unhealthy from several angles:

-Vegetable oils are everywhere, from canola oil in oat milk, bread, and cereal, to grape seed oil in salad dressings, sunflower oil in so-called healthy snacks, and rice bran oil in high-end restaurant food.
+Vegetable oils, also known as seed oils, are everywhere, from canola oil in oat milk, bread, and cereal, to grape seed oil in salad dressings, sunflower oil in so-called healthy snacks, and rice bran oil in high-end restaurant food.
 As a result of vegetable oil’s sneaky ubiquity, the average American consumes 5–10 tablespoons of vegetable oil per day, usually unknowingly .

 It would be impossible for us to consume tablespoons of vegetable oil without modern industrial processing that allows manufacturers to squeeze minuscule amounts of oil out of corn kernels, sunflower seeds, grape seeds, and rice bran.